chahakgoswami/fossil-decision-journal-2026-w35/README.md

 - [ ] Day 6: Add `fossil export --format csv` and `--format json` to dump all decisions and outcomes to a file for use in spreadsheets or further analysis.
 - [ ] Day 7: Implement `fossil reflect` which uses a local template to print a weekly digest of unreviewed decisions older than 7 days, reminding the user to follow up.

----
-_Scaffolded and built incrementally by an automated weekly-code bot._